RuchithaVirashan/MutualTransferPortalApplication_FrontEnd/README.md

 ## Approach :man_student:

 1. Created reusable components representing Posts, Users, Forms, etc
+2. Login as an admin or normal user
-2. Implemented routing via react-router-dom switch component
+3. Implemented routing via react-router-dom switch component
-3. Authentication via JWTs, localStorage used to enable user to persist between refreshes and browser closing/opening
+4. Authentication via JWTs, localStorage used to enable user to persist between refreshes and browser closing/opening
-4. Included error handling and pages: for unauthorised access, for missing page & wrong URL
+5. Included error handling and pages: for unauthorised access, for missing page & wrong URL

 ## For developers: